 movement of exlibris and asked for a Code of Good Practice and General Conditions for the commissioning of exlibris to be discussed further at their 2016 meeting.

 The 36th Exlibris Congress took place at Vologda, north of Moscow, in August 2016, with over 80 participants from China.
 We do not yet have images to show you, but here are the

 Minutes of the FISAE Delegates Meeting.

-In late summer 2018, centenary year of its birth, the Czech Exlibris Society (Spolek Sberatelu a Pratel Exlibris - SSPE) will be holding the 37th International Exlibris Congress
+From Tuesday 28 August to Sunday 2 September 2018, in the centenary year of its birth, the Czech Exlibris Society (Spolek Sberatelu a Pratel Exlibris - SSPE) held the 37th International Exlibris Congress

 For 2020, here is an informative video in 3 parts.
 The lady is rather serious, and her clothes are not